JvanKatwijk/qt-dab/README.md

 EPG Handling and time tables
 =================================================================

-While not here in the Nertherlands, in many other countries an ensemble contains an *epg* or *spi* service.
+While not here in the Netherlands, in many other countries an ensemble contains an *epg* or *spi* service.
 Such a service contains **time table** data.
 If such a service is part of the ensemble, it will be started automatically to run as background